 At Sava, we are committed to helping end systemic racism in our society as well as inequity in the cannabis industry.

-Over the past few months we’ve been developing the following initiatives that combine both long-term and short-term efforts, and that we hope go beyond performative action to support ongoing and lasting change.
+Over the past year we have developed the following initiatives that combine both long-term and short-term efforts, and that we hope go beyond performative action to support ongoing and lasting change.
 As things unfold, we will continue to update this blog post with our actions.
 Read our 2021 Impact Report here.